 - Top 10 Investment Banks in the World

 Bulge Bracket Investment Banks

-Bulge bracket investment banks are also known as the full-service investment bank.
+Bulge bracket investment banks are also known as a full-service investment banks.
 The examples include well-known names such as Goldman Sachs, Deutsche Bank, Credit Suisse, Morgan Stanley, etc.

-These banks are mammoth in size and a majority of their clients include Fortune 500 companies.
-They frequently aid multi-billion dollar deals and provides all the investment banking services.
-These banks are not limited by geographical borders, they provide services in all the major countries in the world.
+These banks are mammoth in size, and a majority of their clients include Fortune 500 companies.
+They frequently aid multi-billion dollar deals and provide all the investment banking services.
+Geographical borders do not limit these banks; they offer services in all the major countries in the world.

 Regional Boutique Investment Banks

 These are completely on the opposite end of the spectrum from bulge bracket banks.
 These banks are the smallest in size, and as the name suggests, their services are concentrated in a particular region.
 These banks usually do not offer the whole range of services as well.
 So an example of a regional investment bank would be a California based investment bank dealing in M&A transactions only.
 These banks have very few employees, a few dozen at best.
 They also handle smaller sized for small local companies, deals ranging from USD 50 to 100 million.